 Mike is Professor of Seismology at the University of Bristol.
 He was a NSERC postdoctoral fellow at the Scripps Institution of Oceanography in the USA.
 He has had faculty positions at the University of Toronto and the University of Leeds, and he worked briefly for Chevron Canada Resources in Calgary.
 He is currently president of the British Geophysical Association and vice-president (geophysics) of the Royal Astronomical Society.

 Mike's research interests cover pure and applied seismology, with connections to mineralogy, tectonics/geodynamics and engineering.
 Current research in global geophysics concentrates on the nature of the core-mantle boundary, continental cratons, continental rifting, mid-ocean ridges and subduction zones.
 He has led seismic field experiments in a range of geologic settings.

 Techniques developed to study wave propagation in the deep Earth have also been applied to his research in exploration seismology.
-His interests lie in microseismicity and passive seismic monitoring, rock-fracture characterisation, and linked geophysics, geomechanics and fluid-flow modelling.
+His interests lie in microseismicity and passive seismic monitoring, rock-fracture characterisation and linked geophysics, geomechanics and fluid-flow modelling.
 He has managed a number of large industry-funded consortia.

 William Sutherland holds the Miriam Rothschild Chair in Conservation Biology at the University of Cambridge.
 His main research interest has been in linking behaviour and population ecology through a combination of theoretical research and field studies.
 This work is summarised in his Oxford University Press monograph From Individual Behaviour to Population Ecology.
-He has wide research interests.

 He is particularly interested in developing new links between science and practice including developing the process of routine horizon scanning, in expanding the use of evidence-based conservation including through the Conservation Evidence website.
 He is an Associate Fellow of the Cambridge Centre for Science & Policy.